Healthdirect Free Australian health advice you can count on.

 • fast heart rate

-Although it is rarer, some people can have an allergic reaction to doxycycline.
+Although it is rare, some people can have an allergic reaction to doxycycline.
 The reaction can include hives (raised, red and itchy rash), breathing problems and swollen lips, tongue or face.
-If you’ve ever had allergies to any antibiotics in the past, be sure to tell your doctor.
-And if you’ve taken doxycycline and are having any difficulties breathing, have someone get you to a hospital emergency department immediately or call triple zero (000) for an ambulance.
+If you’ve ever had allergies to any antibiotics in the past, especially in the tetracycline class, be sure to tell your doctor.

 This is not a full list of side effects.
 For more information about the side effects of doxycycline, read Consumer Medicine Information (CMI) for the brand of doxycycline prescribed, or speak to your doctor or pharmacist.